maxime-lair/maxime-lair/roadTo/os_concepts/virtualization.md

 Having a memory controller with IOMMU will speed up virtualization instructions by reducing the amount of context switch, resulting in little to no difference compared to running hardware machine.
 This is often advertised as **Intel VT-d** or **AMD-Vi**.
 IOMMU is what made it all possible.
 It is an unit which allows guest virtual machines to directly use hardware devices through DMA and interrupt mapping.
 Be careful on this, as while this is a CPU unit, It requires motherboard chipset and system firmware (BIOS or UEFI) support to be usable.

+A note on **SR-IOV** - It is a chipset feature which allows scalability of devices on virtual platforms.
+In IOMMU, virtual devices are mapped directly to their physical devices for performance reasons, but It limits the number of virtual machine to your number of hardware devices. *SR-IOV* solve this by allowing splitting one PCI device to many virtual ones without performance drop via parallelized direct IO access.

 #### IOMMU goal

 In a virtualization environment, the I/O operations of I/O devices of a (virtual) guest OS are translated by their hypervisor (software-based I/O address translation).
 It results naturally in a negative performance impact.